 This article is about:

-- Lack of sleep and depression
+- The connection between a lack of sleep and depression

 - How depression can cause insomnia